nuodb/nuodb-client/README.rst

 -------------------------

 To build a client package, first clone this repository and ``cd`` into it.
-Then, decide on the version string you wish to use to identify this build of the client package (e.g., ``2025.3``).
+Then, decide on the version string to use to identify this build of the client package (e.g., ``2025.3``).

 By default, a single package is generated that includes all the drivers and